 SEGMENT REPORTING

-The Company functions as a single operating and reportable segment because its operations and strategies are centrally managed and remain significantly similar across the geographical regions in which it operates.
-The CODM evaluates operating results and allocates resources on a consolidated basis due to the significant economic interdependencies between the Company's geographical operations and its brands.
-The CODM does not regularly review asset information or other balance sheet data; accordingly, the Company does not disclose specific asset information for its single reportable segment herein.
+The Company operates in multiple geographical regions and functions as a single operating segment because its operations and strategies are centrally designed and executed, and remain significantly similar across these regions.
+The CODM, who is the Company’s Chief Executive Officer, evaluates operating results and allocates resources on a consolidated basis due to the significant economic interdependencies between the Company's geographical operations.
+As a result, the Company is managed as a single operating segment and has a single reportable segment.
+The primary financial measure reviewed by the CODM is net income (loss).

 The following table reflects certain financial data for the Company's single reportable segment: